Where to Start When Searching for a Photographer

 The Initial Conversation: More Than a Sales Pitch

-When you first reach out, we’ll start with a real conversation.
-Not a portfolio review, not a sales pitch — a genuine conversation about you and your day.
+When you first reach out, we'll start with a real conversation.
+Not a portfolio review, not a sales pitch — just a conversation about you and your day.

 I want to understand what you're planning, what matters most to you, and how you want your wedding to feel.
 Are you having an intimate ceremony in the Hill Country with 50 guests?
 A full celebration in downtown Austin with 200 people?
 Something in between?

-We’ll also talk about my approach to make sure we’re aligned.
-I’ll explain how I work, what documentary photography means in practice, and what you can expect from the experience.
-This is your chance to ask questions, voice concerns, and see if we connect.
+We'll also talk about how I work, what documentary photography looks like in practice, and what you can expect.
+This is your chance to ask questions and see if we connect.

 If it feels right on both sides, we move forward.
-If not, that’s valuable information too.
-Not every photographer is right for every couple, and that’s completely okay.
+If not, that's completely okay.

 Securing Your Date: How the Booking Process Works